What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 In 2005, NPR began podcasting, the first mainstream news organization to do so.
 Its podcasts are among the most popular on the web, with 14 million monthly downloads.
 Its audience for podcasts is considerably younger than its radio audience.

 NPR has also moved aggressively into crowdsourced and open-source media online.
 Over the past several years, it has created its own social network, created a wiki for covering Hurricane Gustav, released its API to allow users to create their own NPR-based applications and podcasts, and asking its readers to fact-check a debate on Twitter.
 It has worked with Codecademy to create a free online course in using its API.
 NPR has also been very active on Twitter and Facebook, earning praise particulary for senior strategist Andy Carvin’s Twitter coverage of global protests in early 2011.
-In addition, it has worked with some of its member stations to produce locally personalized web headlines for users.
+In 2014, it issued social media guidelines stating that retweets on Twitter should be viewed as endorsements.
+NPR has also worked with some of its member stations to produce locally personalized web headlines for users.

 In early 2010, the Corporation for Public Broadcasting announced it would create five regional journalism centers focusing on local reporting through partnerships with PBS and NPR stations.
 The centers would feed content to national shows on both broadcasters through a $7.5 million grant with an additional $3 million contributed by the stations.